rozhi-98/awesome-books/README.md

-# awesome-books
+# awesome-books-ES6-modules
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 This project is done using HTML, SCSS and Javascript.
 The project is also set up with html-css and javascript linters.
+I have modified it using ES-6 modules to be mor organized and cleaner.

 ## Built With